This can occur on Windows computers if you sometimes, but don't always use a second monitor with your computer.

 SU Podium for Mac V2.x requires a different installer for nearly every SketchUp version.
 Make sure you download the SU Podium installer that matches your SketchUp version.
-If you downloaded the wrong version of SU Podium V2 Plus or V2.5.x, Podium will not appear in your SketchUp plugins menu.
+If you downloaded the wrong version of SU Podium, SU Podium will not appear in your SketchUp plugins menu.
 Click here to be directed to the install file that matches your SketchUp version.

 Some third party Ruby script organizers attempt to organize Ruby scripts that are in the SketchUp plugins folder.
 These should be removed, as they most likely will block SU Podium V2.x from launching.

-If you have both SU Podium V2 and SU Podium V2.5 installed as extensions in the same installation of SketchUp, SketchUp will bugsplat when you begin a render.
+If you have both two installatons of SU Podium installed as extensions in the same installation of SketchUp, SketchUp will bugsplat when you begin a render.

 Please uninstall both versions of SU Podium and reinstall the version you have a license for.
 Use the following link to find the appropriate installers if you need to re-download:

-If you are using PlusSpec with SketchUp 2015 or 2016 on Windows and have SU Podium installed, when you invoke Plus Spec, the splash screen of Plus Spec will cause SketchUp to crash when SU Podium is installed.
+If you are using PlusSpec with SketchUp on Windows and have SU Podium installed, when you invoke Plus Spec, the splash screen of Plus Spec will cause SketchUp to crash when SU Podium is installed.
 The work around is:

 Then install SU Podium in this folder instead of the default folder:

 This will solve the incompatibility of PlusSpec's splash screen and SU Podium.

 Do you have Sefaira installed? - We have recently discovered a conflict with Sefaira, which causes the Podium light system to be blocked when Sefaira is installed and enabled in the extension manager.